chuhuy/eks/00-k8s-fundamentals/12-node-selectors.md

 - There is no `OR` condition.
 For example: Place a Pod to Node'size Large or Medium
 - There is no `NOT` condition.
 For example: Place a Pod to Node's size not Small

+✅ We will use `Node Affinity` to have more flexible.